CS301-6-FY-CO: Dangerous Ideas: Essays And Manifestos As Social Criticism

 |Module is taught during the following terms

 The readings examined on the module are primarily chosen on the basis of their historical impact, current relevance and at the same time selected as models for good writing.
 It is hoped that a consideration of how ideas are powerfully and succinctly communicated will encourage students to experiment, and thus, broaden the approach of those essays produced by the students who follow the module

 Learning and Teaching Methods

-A seminar that will include staff presentations, student-led intellectual discussions.
+Weekly lecture, plus a weekly seminar that will include staff presentations, student-led intellectual discussion.

 100 per cent Coursework Mark